asujaykk/Self-Driving-car/README.md

    1. First run the prebuild simulator executable from the extracted folder.
    2. Once it is launched, choose training option from the main window.
    3. Now click on the record button and choose 'data_set/train_data' folder for recording training data.
-   4. Align the car on the track and then click on the record button, then drive the car in the lap for 7 or 8 laps and then click on the record button again to stop recording
+   4. Align the car on the track and then click on the record button, then drive the car in the track for 7 or 8 laps.
+Click on the record button again to stop recording.
-   5. Now again click on the record button and choose 'data_set/test_data' folder for recording test data.
+   5. Restart the simulator and  click on the record button and choose 'data_set/test_data' folder for recording test data.
    6. And repeat step 4 for 2 or 3 laps.
    7. After recording, you can see the recorded images and driving_log.csv files under respective folders.